flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 To indicate that the aircraft is powered from the exterior, turn on the `NAV & LOGO` light.
 Following, set the `STROBE` light to the `AUTO` position.
 (Image)

+Once we our exterior lighting is in the correct state, we can then turn on the **seat belts sign and no smoking sign**.

+To arm the emergency exit lights, simply put the switch in the `ARM` position.
+You will also see that the white `OFF` light to the left of the switch will disappear.

+Looking up just a bit you will find the `LDG ELEV`.
+This simply means the landing elevation which you should set in the `AUTO` position.

+Managing the temperatures of the cabin is necessary as well.
+To do this, simply rotate the 3 knobs as needed.
+(Image)

+Looking up to the **hydraulic panel**, ensure that there are no white lights visible.

+Just below the hydraulic panel, you will find the **fuel panel**.
+Turn on all 6 fuel pumps until the white `OFF` light is no longer visible.

+!!! warning "Fire Tests"
+    To perform a APU and Engine fire test, hold down on the `TEST` button for each of them for 5 seconds minimum to ensure the lights and aural warnings are working as expected.

+---

+## Main Panel

+### Displays

+If your having a hard time viewing any of the displays, lets show you how to raise the brightness for each display.

+For the PFD and ND, the knobs are in the same location.
+Look left (or right if you are positioned in the first officer seat) of the PFD and you will find the brightness knobs for them.
+Simply turn both knobs until you are satisified with the brightness on both screens.

+For the ECAM upper and lower display, look just in front of the throttles and you will find the brightness knobs.
+Just like the PFD and ND knobs, rotate them to your liking.

+For the ISIS display brightness (just left of the upper ECAM), use the `+` and `-` buttons until the brightness is suitable.

+---

+While you are at the ISIS display, set the current QNH.

+Look down the the **radio panel.**

+Set the `RMP 1` to the active **ATIS** frequency and set the standby frequency to the **ground** frequency.

+After setting correct frequencies, look at the **glareshield** and locate the `BARO` reference.
+You can set the barometer in either `IN HG` or `HPA`.
+Just below the barometer reference, turn on the `FD`.
+You should see a green light indicate it has been turned on.

+This concludes the *Starting the Aircraft* guide.